Whatsapp Icon

 Supportive Home Remedies for Myeloma

-While there is no cure for Myeloma outside of medical treatments, certain home remedies can be helpful in managing symptoms and improving overall well-being.
+While there is no cure for Myeloma outside of medical treatments, certain home remedies can help manage symptoms and improve overall well-being.
 These remedies should complement, not replace, conventional treatments prescribed by healthcare professionals.
 Here are some supportive measures:

 • Healthy Diet: Consuming a diet rich in fruits, vegetables, lean proteins, and whole grains can support your immune system and overall health.